dieterich-lab/clinical_deid/README.md

 2. concatendated with Character Embeddings
 3. Bidirectional LSTM layer

 As this tool implements a Keras model for named entity recognition, it can be applied on any sequence labeling task.
-Major parts of the code had been inspired by Tobias NER tutorial: https://www.depends-on-the-definition.com/lstm-with-char-embeddings-for-ner/
+Parts of the code are inspired by Tobias' amazing NER tutorial: https://www.depends-on-the-definition.com/lstm-with-char-embeddings-for-ner/

 Feel free to adapt the tool to your needs.
 Functionality and usability improvements are very welcome.